-As we discuss in the next section, a natural basis for such flexible misperceptions arises from individuals' potentially incorrect views about the precision of other's information.
-This is especially true when we consider public signals, such as consensus forecasts, that are simple averages of individuals' stated predictions.
-The only possible source of misperception is, in this case, the beliefs about the forecasting rules that others follow, and in particular individuals' beliefs about other forecasters' use and precision of information.
+A natural question this raises is what the source of such flexible misperceptions could be.
+As the next section shows, a natural candidate arises from forecasters' potentially incorrect views about other's information.
+This is especially the case when we consider public signals, such as consensus, that are simple averages of forecasters' stated predictions.
+The only possible source of misperception is, in this case, the beliefs about the forecasting rules that others follow, and in particular other forecasters' use and precision of information.